SHIDHULAI SWANIRVAR SANGSTHA

 • Contact Us

-ABOUT US
+About US

 Shidhulai Swanirvar Sangstha is working for the disadvantaged people in the flood-prone regions in northwestern Bangladesh.
 Here many people have no land with which to support themselves and no access to education, information and training.
 Every year during the rainy season, which lasts from June to October, plenty of rainfall and water from upstreams cause hundreds of rivers to swell and overflow onto the lands, forcing schools to close.
 Libraries, clinics, playgrounds and other community services are not available in the flood-prone areas.
 Girls are not allowed to move around freely, which affects their enrolment to the school.
 The country has the fourth highest rate of child marriage in the world.
 Women can not make their own decisions about their health and well-being.

-Mr Mohammed Rezwan grew up in the country’s northwest, where his organization operates.
+Mohammed Rezwan grew up in the country’s northwest, where his organization operates.
 He saw many of his friends and relatives were denied access to education due to the monsoon.
 It was difficult for him to accept the situation.
 Later he studied Architecture.
 He considered dedicating his life to building schools and hospitals, but then he realized they would be under water soon.
 He thought of boats.
 But he did not find any one to invest in his ideas on floating community.
 Then he started working as a social entrepreneur and founded the non-profit organization Shidhulai Swanirvar Sangstha in 1998.
+Rezwan started the organization with US $500 of his own school scholarship money and savings, and with an old computer.
+He had no experience with writing grant proposals, but just researched on the internet and wrote emails and submitted proposals to hundreds of organizations he thought could help.
+It took him four years to generate funds to build the first floating school in 2002.

 Shidhulai Swanirvar Sangstha